kuzzleio/sdk-javascript/doc/7/essentials/offline-tools/index.md

 A read-only `number` specifying the time in milliseconds between different reconnection attempts.

 Default value: *Depends on the Protocol*

+### reconnectionError

+Emitted when the SDK reconnect to Kuzzle and does not have a valid authentication token or can't renew it with the [authenticator](/sdk/js/7/core-classes/kuzzle/properties#authenticator) function.

 ## Methods